Peggy Ashcroft: 1930s

 In 1930 Ashcroft was cast as Desdemona in a production of Othello at the Savoy Theatre, starring Paul Robeson in the title role.
 The production was not well received, but Ashcroft's notices were excellent.
 The production prompted a political awakening in Ashcroft, who was astonished to receive hate mail for appearing onstage with a black actor; she was angry that Robeson was not welcome at the Savoy Hotel, despite being the star at the adjoining Savoy Theatre.
-During the run she had a brief affair with Robeson, which, followed by another with the writer J. B. Priestley, put an end to Robeson's marriage to Essie Robeson and her first marriage.
+During the run she had a brief affair with Robeson, which caused Robeson and his wife Essie Robeson to temporarily split up.
+Their affair, followed by another with the writer J. B. Priestley, ended Ashcroft's first marriage.
 Hart-Davis was granted a divorce in 1933, on the grounds of Ashcroft's adultery with the director Theodore Komisarjevsky.

 Among those impressed by Ashcroft's performance as Desdemona was John Gielgud, recently established as a West End star.
 He recalled, "When Peggy came on in the Senate scene it was as if all the lights in the theatre had suddenly gone up".
 In 1932 he was invited by the Oxford University Dramatic Society to try his hand at directing, in the society's production of Romeo and Juliet.
 Ashcroft as Juliet and Edith Evans as the nurse won golden notices, although their director, already notorious for his innocent slips of the tongue, referred to them as "Two leading ladies, the like of whom I hope I shall never meet again."

 Ashcroft joined the Old Vic company for the 1932–33 season.
 The theatre, in an unfashionable area of London south of the Thames, was run by Lilian Baylis to offer plays and operas to a mostly working-class audience at low ticket prices.
 She paid her performers modest wages, but the theatre was known for its unrivaled repertory of classics, mostly Shakespeare, and many West End stars took a large pay cut to work there.
 It was, in Sheridan Morley's words, the place to learn Shakespearean technique and try new ideas.
 During the season Ashcroft played five Shakespeare heroines, as well as Kate in She Stoops to Conquer, Mary Stuart in a new play by John Drinkwater, and Lady Teazle in The School for Scandal.
 In 1933 she made her first film, The Wandering Jew.
 She was not attracted to the medium of cinema and made only four more films over the next quarter-century.